chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 CSV must follow format described in the Data Model section

-With a cap of 500 genes per set and 100 gene sets per file, this file should never be larger than 500kb

 #### 2. User uploads file to hosted cellxgene client

 The user will typically upload a file from their local machine but we should consider supporting uploads from s3 in future iterations.

-The user does not need to be logged in to upload a gene set, but they will need to be logged in if they want that gene set to persist to future sessions.
+The user must be logged in to upload a gene set.

 Users will upload the file by passing its path to the client.
 The client will validate the format of the csv